nvim-treesitter/nvim-treesitter/README.md

 In both cases, feel free to [open an issue here](https://github.com/nvim-treesitter/nvim-treesitter/issues/new/choose).

+## I get `module 'vim.treesitter.query' not found`

+Make sure you have the latest nightly version of Neovim.

 ## I get `Error detected while processing .../plugin/nvim-treesitter.vim` every time I open Neovim

 This is probably due to a change in a parser's grammar or its queries.